In this article

 - Choose a resize level, from 75–200%.

-The native UAD plug-in is resized system-wide.
+The UAD plug-in is resized system-wide.

 To resize all UAD plug-ins